blakeblackshear/frigate/docs/docs/integrations/home-assistant.md

 Many people do not want to expose Frigate to the web, so the integration creates some public API endpoints that can be used for notifications.

-To load a thumbnail for an event:
+To load a thumbnail for a tracked object:

 ```
 https://HA_URL/api/frigate/notifications/<event-id>/thumbnail.jpg
 ```

-To load a snapshot for an event:
+To load a snapshot for a tracked object:

 ```
 https://HA_URL/api/frigate/notifications/<event-id>/snapshot.jpg
 ```

-To load a video clip of an event:
+To load a video clip of a tracked object:

 ```
 https://HA_URL/api/frigate/notifications/<event-id>/clip.mp4